brissone/HTML5-Music-Theory-GUI/README.txt

 A description of basic use is provided in the following documentation file:

-[Music Theory GUI component directory]/docs/modules/index.html.
+[Music Theory GUI component directory]/docs/modules/MusThGUI.html.

 *******************************************************************************

 DEPENDENCIES

 This component is dependent on the YUI Javascript Library (http://yuilibrary.com/ - It was developed and tested with YUI version 3.13).

 In particular, it requires access within its scope to a Y object with the following modules loaded:

-"base"
-"node"
-"datatype",
-"panel"
-"dd-plugin"
+base
+node
+datatype
+panel
+dd-plugin

 This repository does not currently contain the required YUI modules, and so the component above will not run "out of the box".

 One good way to use this component with YUI is to package it as a YUI module.
-To see an example of this can be done, refer to https://github.com/brissone/moodle-qtype_musictheory, where the component is packaged as a YUI module within Moodle.
+To see an example of how this can be done, refer to https://github.com/brissone/moodle-qtype_musictheory, where the component is packaged as a YUI module within Moodle.

-I will plan to post more information on how to run the component as a standalone GUI on a web page.

 *******************************************************************************